At the moment all donation sites are open primarily for the donors who have booked an appointment:

 At the moment the Blood Service donation sites are open primarily for the donors who have booked an appointment.
 You can do it

 here.
 With this measure, we can limit the number of donors present at the service point at any one time.
 If the appointments schedule is full, please book an appointment for another day.
 Blood is needed by patients every weekday.

 Unfortunately, we have been forced to cancel some blood donation events during the epidemic, e.g. because of a lack of suitable premises.
 Please check our up-to-date opening hours before coming to donate:

 How soon can I donate blood after my flu symptoms have gone away?

-If you did not have a fever, you can donate as soon as you are completely symptom-free.
+If you did not have a fever, you can donate as soon as you have been completely symptom-free for at least 24 hours.
 If you had a fever or were diagnosed with COVID-19, you need to wait at least 14 days before donating blood.
-The 14-day waiting period also applies if someone close to you (living in the same household) has been diagnosed with COVID-19.
+A severe infection that has required hospital treatment results in a 3-month deferral time.